mit212/lab1_2024/README.md

 1. Right-click on the `robot` subfolder and click "New File...".
 2. Name the file `motor_joystick_control.cpp`.
 It is important that you include `.cpp` in the filename.
 3. Copy down the code written on the whiteboard.
 4. Upload and run `motor_joystick_control.cpp`.
-You should see the positions of the two potentiometers of the joystick print on the terminal window!
+You should see the positions of the two potentiometers of the joystick print on the Serial Monitor!

 #### X.1.4 Put It All Together!